sgaragagghu/QtXdagWallet/README.md

 - Contact information ( amazingbill2017@gmail.com )

-	If you have any question and suggest on this project you can send email to my GMail¡£
+	If you have any question and suggest on this project you can send email to my GMailÂ¡Â£

 Maintainers: